Online Courses for Graduate Students

 (Bill Warren)

-To register for any mentoring course, students must get permission from the Mentoring Office (Frost 102), ext.
-3750.
+After registration closes, the mentoring office will contact students directly with instructions concerning finding a mentor.
 For more information on mentoring courses, see the MDiv Mentoring Track specialization in the Graduate Catalog.

 CEEF6311-MENT -- Teaching Practicum